hapax/hapax.github.io/assets/benford.md

 error.
 Even given this latitude, I've found that time and time again, they are better than they have any right to be!
 Clearly, there must be an underlying statistical explanation for this unreasonable effectiveness.
 Roughly speaking, it is *logarithmic uniformity*, the same mechanism underlying the curious distribution of first digits known as the [Newcomb-Benford law](https://en.wikipedia.org/wiki/Benford%27s_law).
-We'll talk about uniformity, then zero in on Fermi estimates and Newcomb-Benford law in turn.

 #### Products and logarithmic uniformity